-On average, a principal petition for U nonimmigrant status that was placed on the waiting list in FY 2021 was pending for approximately 53.3 months before being placed on the U visa waiting list; for those principal petitions adjudicated in FY 2021, petitioners spent approximately 10.3 months on the waiting list before a final adjudicative action was taken.
-As noted earlier, the vast majority of petitions placed on the waiting list and adjudicated from the waiting list in FY 2021 were received in previous fiscal years.
+On average, a principal petition for U nonimmigrant status that received a grant of BFD or was placed on the waiting list in FY 2022 was pending for approximately 58.7 months before being granted BFD or being placed on the U visa waiting list.
+For those principal petitions adjudicated in FY 2022, petitioners waited approximately 12.3 months after a grant of BFD or placement on the waiting list before a final adjudicative action was taken.
+As noted earlier, the vast majority of petitions receiving a grant of BFD, placement on the waiting list, or final adjudication in FY 2022 were received by USCIS in previous fiscal years.
 The processing times are slightly different for derivative petitions.
 Not all principal petitioners submit petitions for U nonimmigrant status for qualifying family members at the same time as they submit their principal petition.
-Principal petitioners may submit a petition for a qualifying family member by filing a Form I-918A any time prior to the adjudication of their principal petition or after their principal petition has been approved.
-Because not all derivative petitions for U nonimmigrant status are submitted concurrently with the principal petition, the processing times will necessarily be different.
-On average, a derivative petition filed by a principal petitioner who was placed on the U visa waiting list in FY 2021 was pending for 52.5 months before being placed on the waiting list.
-Those derivatives whose petitions were adjudicated in FY 2021 were placed on the U visa waiting list for about 10.9 months before a final decision was issued.
+Principal petitioners may submit a petition for a qualifying family member by filing a Form I-918A any time prior to the adjudication of their principal petition or after their principal petition has been approved, but before they adjust their status.
+Because not all derivative petitions for U nonimmigrant status are submitted concurrently with the principal petition, the processing times will be different.
+On average, a derivative petition filed by a principal petitioner who received a BFD grant or who was placed on the U visa waiting list in FY 2022 was pending for 57.7 months.
+Those derivatives whose petitions were adjudicated in FY 2022 after a grant of BFD or placement on the U visa waiting list, waited about 12.8 months before a final decision was issued.